keymapperorg/KeyMapper/docs/user-guide/triggers.md

 io.github.sds100.keymapper.KEYMAP_UID
 ```

 and the value is the UUID of the key map.
-You can copy the UUID in Key Mapper by turning on the "Trigger by Intent" option.
+You can copy the UUID in Key Mapper by turning on the "Trigger from other apps" option.

 #### Intent package (optional but recommended)